hashicorp/consul/website/source/docs/agent/options.html.markdown

   it relies on proper configuration.
 Nodes in the same datacenter should be on a single LAN.

+* <a name="_dns_port"></a><a href="#_dns_port">`-dns-port`</a> - the DNS port to listen on.
+  This overrides the default port 8600.
+This option is very useful when deploying Consul to an environment which communicates the DNS port through the environment e.g. PaaS like CloudFoundry, allowing you to set the port directly via a Procfile.

 * <a name="_domain"></a><a href="#_domain">`-domain`</a> - By default, Consul responds to DNS queries
   in the "consul." domain.
 This flag can be used to change that domain.
 All queries in this domain are assumed to be handled by Consul and will not be recursively resolved.